-If you run an equipment rental business, it should be your top priority to reduce downtime of your equipment.
-You want to rent it out as much as you can, for as long as possible.
-But to make this possible, you need to make sure that your equipment is in tip-top shape and that it is properly managed to ensure that it continues to work spectacularly.
+If you run a rental business, it should be your top priority to reduce downtime of your rentals.
+Your goal is to rent it out as much as you can, for as long as possible.
+To make this possible, your equipment has to be tip-top shape and it has to be properly managed to ensure that it continues to work spectacularly.

 We've got 4 simple tips to help you manage your rental equipment.

 The truth of the matter is this: your customers are your biggest risk.
 As much as you need them to turn up and rent your equipment, they are also very capable of breaking something or losing your equipment: your main asset.

 This is probably a no-brainer, but also a good reminder.
 You need to make sure that your equipment is fixed as soon as you notice something is not working right.
 It's also important to maintain the appearance of your equipment.
 That is, after all, something that your customers are also paying for.

 3. Clarify your terms and conditions

 Spend some time communicating to your customer the terms and conditions of renting your equipment.
 Be sure to highlight the following:

 Make sure customers know how to use your equipment properly

 What do you consider acceptable wear and tear?